‘Fist Bump Kid’ Liam Fitzgerald signs contract with WPI basketball team

-WORCESTER (WHDH) - Liam Fitzgerald, known as the “fist bump kid,” became a member of the Worcester Polytechnic Institute’s men’s basketball team Thursday.
+WORCESTER, MASS.
+(WHDH) - The “Fist Bump Kid” became a member of the Worcester Polytechnic Institute’s men’s basketball team Thursday.

+Liam Fitzgerald, 12, signed a contract to be a player-coach for the Engineers during a basketball camp on the WPI campus.

+“I expect him to be at practice and not only participating in things but also ordering the players around because he’s a pretty tough kid,” coach Chris Bartley said.

 He gained notoriety in 2014 when a video of him fist-bumping Bruins players as they left the ice went viral.